snikch/suite/README.md

 `http://s3.amazonaws.com/my-bucket-name/javascripts/c1aba2692680cbc9e958451badaa989a.js`

+### <a name="section_4.7"></a> 4.7 Icons

+Icons are served up from the `/assets/icons/` directory, but during build are placed in the root directory.
+Place your favicon.ico, apple-touch-icon (and variants) and any other icons that you want to end up in your root build directory here.
+Requests that match favicon|apple-touch-icon will serve assets from the icons directory.

 ## <a name="section_5"></a> 5 About

 From the very beginning, this toolkit has been designed from the ground up to scratch my own itch while developing a non dynamic site.
 I wanted SASS and CoffeeScript so I had them running watching for changes in two windows.
 I wanted HAML for my content, so I hacked together a build script and created my own way of organising partials.
 Eventually running sass, coffeescript and a build script became enough of a hindrance that I started to think bigger, and Suite was born.